 Europa can host in its liquid body an ocean under ice caps, life of all kinds, from the microbial one onwards.

-This is because it contains 3 essential prerequisites to life: an energy source, a liquid solvent where interacting chemicals dissolve, and biochemical molecules.
+This is because it abundantly hosts 3 essential prerequisites for life: an energy source, a solvent liquid where interacting chemicals and biochemical molecules dissolve.

-The energy of Europa derives from the combination of its orbit around Jupiter and the gravitational interaction between the two celestial bodies and two other moons.
-This combination of forces allows for gravitational changes on Europa at each orbit: a kind of "vibration" that prevents the water from freezing completely.
+Europa's energy comes from the combination of its orbit around Jupiter and the gravitational interaction between the two celestial bodies and two other moons.
+This combination of forces allows gravitational changes on Europa with each orbit: a sort of "vibration" that prevents the water from freezing completely.

-The presence of biochemical molecules on Europa, if not coming from the star's core, is guaranteed by ascertained impacts with comets in the (relatively) recent past.
+The presence of biochemical molecules on Europa, if not coming from the nucleus of the star is guaranteed by confirmed impacts with comets in the (relatively) recent past.

 An "icebreaker" radar

-Both Europa Clipper and JUICE will carry a special radar to "pierce" the frozen surface of Europa.
-Technologies not recent but effective, if you consider that both in Antarctica and on Mars have done their duty very well in scanning the subsoil.
+Both Europa Clipper and JUICE will carry with them a special radar to “pierce” Europa's icy surface.
+Not recent but effective technologies, if you consider that both in Antarctica and on Mars they have done their duty very well in scanning the subsoil.

 The search for life on Europa seems the ideal gym for this technology, because the colder the ice, the clearer the response to radar.
 The average temperature in Europe is -170 ° C. Current estimates say that between 15 and 25km of depth there is liquid water.

 The Hubble Space Telescope has indeed located many cases where liquid water is even closer.
-In the southern hemisphere it even emerges to the surface in the form of "icy feathers" and crystallizes instantly, like lava from a volcano.
+In the southern hemisphere it even comes out to the surface in the form of “frozen feathers” crystallizing instantly, like lava from a volcano.

-JUICE and Europa Clipper, "studying" ice and gravitational anomalies, aim to understand which is the best or most promising point to look for.
-After them will come probes that will actually start piercing the ice.
+JUICE and Europa Clipper, by "studying" ice and gravitational anomalies, aim to understand which is the best or most promising place to look.
+After them will come probes that will really start drilling into the ice.

 The challenges to face

 The next generation of probes will encounter many more problems than JUICE and Europa Clipper.
-A drill will not be enough to collect any life samples: for kilometers of ice as hard as granite, a laser will be needed, or perhaps nuclear reactors to be allowed to melt inside to make way.
-Maybe a small submarine to be lowered into the "hole" made.
+To collect any samples of life, a drill will not be enough: for kilometers of ice as hard as granite, a laser will be needed, or perhaps nuclear reactors to be allowed to melt inside to make way.
+Maybe a small submarine to lower into the "hole" made.

-Even in the case of areas with thin ice and water close to the surface, it will not be easy to bring "heavy" vehicles up there.
-Europa's proximity to Jupiter creates a strong gravitational field that requires a lot of speed and a lot of fuel to avoid being caught by it.
-JUICE will also find complications in exploring Ganymede, another moon of Jupiter.
+Even in areas with thin ice and water close to the surface, it will not be easy to bring "heavy" vehicles up there.
+Europa's proximity to Jupiter creates a strong gravitational field that requires a lot of speed and fuel to avoid being captured by it.
+JUICE will also find complications in the exploration of Ganymede, another moon of Jupiter.
 To visit it you will need 3000kg of fuel.

-The presence of strong radiation from Jupiter it constitutes another danger for the spacecraft: for this reason the Clipper will make very wide orbits, in order to resist as long as possible.
+The presence of strong radiation from Jupiter constitutes a another danger for spacecraft: for this reason the Clipper will make very wide orbits, in order to resist as long as possible.

-We do not forget the absence of a dense atmosphere on Europe: another problem that will force you to maneuver without parachutes or brakes of some kind.
-Everything can only be achieved with rockets, increasing the use of fuel.
+We do not forget the absence of a dense atmosphere on Europa: another problem that will force you to maneuvers without parachute or brakes of some kind.
+Everything can be achieved only with rockets, increasing the use of fuel.

 Did you think it was over?
-There are also the problems that we will bring: Europe is currently a completely unspoiled environment.
-Tasks such as those we have set ourselves could contaminate it with rocket fuels, or with terrestrial microbes that we will have brought by mistake (they always tend to pocketing clandestine passengers).
+There are also the problems that we will bring: Europe is currently a completely uncontaminated environment.
+Assignments like those who we set out could contaminate it with rocket fuel, or with microbes landowners that we will have brought by mistake (they always tend to be crashed by stowaway passengers).